 “Local Access Service” means, in connection with a Transaction, the facilities connecting Buyer-designated termination points to the Pooling Points at each end of the Segment.

-“Losses” means, with respect to a Party, an amount equal to the economic loss, if any, (exclusive of Costs) to such Party resulting from the termination of its obligations under terminated Transactions.
+“Losses” means, with respect to a Party, an amount equal to the economic loss, if any, (exclusive of Costs) to such Party resulting from the termination of its obligations under terminated Transactions (or the applicable part(s) thereof[; provided, however, that in the case of an unexercised Option Transaction, the “Losses” with respect to such Option shall mean: (a) with respect to a Transaction where the Non-Defaulting Party is the Buyer of the unexercised Option, the market value of the Option determined in a commercially reasonable manner as of the Early Termination Date; and (b) with respect to a Transaction where the Non-Defaulting Party is the Seller of the unexercised Option, zero].
 The Non-Defaulting Party shall calculate Losses in a commercially reasonable manner.

 “Maintenance” is defined in Section 4.